 Septoplasty New York

 When the cartilage and bones that form the nasal septum become misaligned it can lead to severe air flow concerns.
 Trauma to the nose or nasal cavities is the most common cause of a deviated nasal septum.
 But there are many people who have no clear event of trauma that can be tied to being the cause.
 A deviated septum may start to twist after the nose has completed its growth during the teen years.
 This deviation can cause conditions such as snoring, persistent sinus infection and dry mouth.
-The most apppropriate person to consult with is a board certified ENT in New York to learn if septoplasty surgery can help alleviate your breathing concerns.
-Dr. Garrett Bennett is one of the leading septoplasty specialists in New York.
+The most apppropriate person to consult with is a board certified ENTo learn if septoplasty surgery can help alleviate your breathing concerns.
+Dr. Garrett Bennett is an experienced New York City sinus and nasal surgeon.

 Your doctor should provide a thorough examination before deciding on surgery, because each case is unique and can be performed externally or internally on the nasal cavities.
 When a minor deviation occurs, the body may compensate and try to adjust to the blocked airways.
 Most notably this can be seen in the enlargement of the unaffected nostrils’ inferior turbinate.
 This condition is known as compensatory hypertrophy.
 Dr. Bennett only operates on the nose and sinuses and can complete a septoplasty surgery in about an hour.
 Depending on how your body reacts, you should be back to normal activity in a week or so.
 It is very common that a septoplasty surgery is combined with a rhinoplasty to correct cosmetic deformities that parallel with the functional improvement of your breathing.
 Additional procedures to improve your breathing can also be combined such as turbinate reduction, nasal fracture repair, and nasal valve repair.
 Consultaition with an experienced ENT will help you to determine if these other procedures should be performed along with the septoplasty.

-Dr. Bennett is one of the leading sinus specialists and septoplasty surgeons in New York.
+Dr. Bennett is a sinus specialists and septoplasty surgeon in New York City who practices exclusively on the nose and breathing.
 A septoplasty can repair the nose internally, while avoiding external scarring, swelling, or bruising.
 Typically, repair of a deviated septum through a septoplasty does not alter the shape of the nose, unless you decide to combine the surgery with rhinoplasty.
 One of the most noted and largest benefits of combining surgeries is that there is only one recovery period from both treatments.
 In a minority of patients, the location of a deviated septum can cause an external nasal deformity.
 Septoplasty in these individuals will improve the external appearance of the nose, as well as lead to improved breathing.

 After Septoplasty Surgery